 - Your employer fails to give you enough space to work in, so you were forced into strenuous positions.

-If you can prove that your injury was caused by your employer breaching their duty of care, you may be able to make an accident at work compensation claim.
+If you establish that your injuries were caused by your employer breaching their duty of care, you may be able to make an accident at work compensation claim.

 For more information about when you could be eligible to make a personal injury claim for a hernia and the compensation payouts that could be awarded for successful cases, contact our advisors.